About Me

 I have a hobbyist’s interest in electronics, web-development, and technical writing for a broad audience.

-I have a professional interest in electrical engineering, machine learning, reinforcement learning, and all manners of quantitative pursuits.
+I have a professional interest in machine learning, reinforcement learning, optimization, and all manners of quantitative pursuits.

 Research